 We believe that in light of continuing challenges in the sector, more management teams and boards should be in a position to better understand possible merger opportunities.
 Our roundtables are designed to be development sessions – a chance to learn from your peers and to discuss both the challenges and opportunities charity mergers can present.
 As leading experts in the sector, we at Eastside Primetimers can also share our unique experiences of the marketplace with you.

 Contact email@example.com or call 020 7250 8440 if you are interested in attending a session.

 We have also produced a Good Merger Guide, a practical guide outlining the stages of merger, and the Good Merger Index, an annual first of its kind look at merger activity in the sector.
-In the most recent edition of the Good Merger Index for 2016, we further sought to look at the outcomes of past mergers and to tackle some of barriers that prevent more and better mergers taking place in the not-for-profit sector.
+In the most recent edition of the Good Merger Index, we look at “hotspots” of merger activity (such as federations, mental health and supported housing) and at progress on ways to tackle some of barriers that prevent more and better mergers taking place in the not-for-profit sector.

 Please contact us on 020 7250 8334 or email firstname.lastname@example.org to discuss how we can help your organisation make a transformational change by providing specialist advice and support.